amgarton47/CS62data-structures/TextGenerator/project/README.md

 ## Classes

-### `StringPair`

-We suggest that you write the `StringPair` class first. `StringPair` should represent a pair of two strings.
-Fill in the constructor, getters, and setters.
-Given that we will be working with `HashMap`s it is important that you override the `equals` and `hashCode` methods.

 ### `FreqList`

 `FreqList` should contain a `HashMap` (make sure to carefully read the [documentation of the class](https://docs.oracle.com/javase/8/docs/api/java/util/HashMap.html)).
 Its keys will be words and its values the number of times that each associated word occurs.
 When a word is added, if it already occurs in the array list then its value (i.e. its frequency)